yegor256/blog/_drafts/_tdd.md

 ---
 layout: post
 title: "TDD Misbeliefs"
-date: 2017-01-10
+date: 2019-07-02
 place: Minsk, Belarus
 tags: testing
 description: |
-  Test-driven development is a very obvious and at the same very unclear territory in modern software development;
+  Test-driven development is a very obvious and at the same time very unclear territory in modern software development;
   what is the truth?
 keywords: